DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/draft/google.md

 **Topics to cover and ideas**

+- Mention Alphabet (how it become to be)
  - angular JS and Kubernetes, Chrome, Android
  - Google open source https://opensource.google.com/   Python founder and lead developer worked at Google
  - do you know how to use google?